SciML/DiffEqFlux.jl/docs/src/examples/NeuralODE_Flux.md

-# Neural Ordinary Differential Equations with Flux
+# Neural Ordinary Differential Equations with Flux.train!

 The following is the same neural ODE example as before, but now using Flux.jl directly with `Flux.train!`.
 Notice that the only difference is that we have to